weewx/weewx/docs_src/quickstarts/suse.md

 ## Upgrade

-The upgrade process will only upgrade the WeeWX software; it does not modify the database, configuration file, extensions, or skins.

 Upgrade to the latest version like this:
 ```{.shell .copy}
 sudo zypper update weewx
 ```

+The upgrade process will only upgrade the WeeWX software; it does not modify the configuration file, database, or any extensions you may have installed.

-Unmodified files will be upgraded.
-If modifications have been made to any files, you will see a message about any differences between the modified files and the new files.
-Any new changes from the upgrade will be noted as files with a `.rpmnew` extension and the modified files will be left untouched.
+If modifications have been made to the configuration file or the skins that come with WeeWX, you will see a message about any differences between the modified files and the new files.
+Any new changes from the upgrade will be noted as files with a `.rpmnew` extension, and the modified files will be left untouched.

-For example, if `/etc/weewx/weewx.conf` was modified, `zypper` will present a message something like this:
+For example, if `/etc/weewx/weewx.conf` was modified, you will see a message something like this:

 ```
 warning: /etc/weewx/weewx.conf created as /etc/weewx/weewx.conf.rpmnew